simpleweb/romulus-cli/docs/commands.md

 ## `component`

-An easy way to scaffold stateless and stateful components.
+The `component` command lets you scaffold new stateless and stateful components with a consistent structure and style.

 ```
 yo react-native:component MyComponent